Childhood Domestic Violence

 What Childhood Domestic Violence Is NOT

-Childhood Domestic Violence is one of the 10 Adverse Childhood Experiences (ACEs) identified by researchers that can have a defining impact on a life.
-Unlike universally understood adversities like physical child abuse, when the child is physically harmed, or child sexual abuse or divorce, childhood domestic violence remains largely unknown.
-It has the lowest awareness level of any of the adversities one can face in their childhood home.
-Even among those who experience childhood domestic violence, many mistakenly believe that because they ‘just witnessed’ the violence that nothing happened to them.
+Childhood Domestic Violence is one of the 10 Adverse Childhood Experiences (ACEs).
+Unlike universally understood adversities like physical child abuse, when a child is physically harmed or divorce, childhood domestic violence remains largely unknown even among those who experience it as many mistakenly believe that because they ‘just witnessed’ the violence that nothing happened to them.

-One does not ‘just witness’ domestic violence but rather experiences childhood domestic violence.
-This is distinct from other adversities like physical child abuse and emotional abuse.
-However, than half of those who experience CDV, also experience five other adversities.
+Witnessing is experiencing.
+And more than half of those who experience CDV, experience five other adversities.
 CDV is not experienced in a vacuum but is rather a predictor of other adversities faced.

 A First Step…